 The SMS Controversy

 This led to a deluge of articles released by the security world declaring the death of SMS-based 2FA.
 However, the next revision of the NIST guidelines contained no explicit mention of SMS deprecation, leading to confusion.

-After lobbying from the CTIA, the NIST backtracked on its concerns, explicitly including SMS as a valid channel for OOB authentication.
+After lobbying from the CTIA, NIST backtracked on its concerns, explicitly including SMS as a valid channel for OOB authentication.